sbt/website/src/sphinx/Detailed-Topics/Understanding-incremental-recompilation.md

 E.scala -> D.scala
 ```

-Now if the interface of A.scala is changed the following files will get
+Now if the interface of `A.scala` is changed the following files will
-invalidated: B.scala, C.scala, D.scala.
-Both B.scala and C.scala were
+get invalidated: `B.scala`, `C.scala`, `D.scala`.
+Both `B.scala` and
-included through transtive closure of inheritance dependencies.
-The
+`C.scala` were included through transtive closure of inheritance
-E.scala was not included because E.scala doesn't depend directly on
+dependencies.
+The `E.scala` was not included because `E.scala` doesn't
-A.scala.
+depend directly on `A.scala`.

 The distinction between depdencies by inheritance or member reference is
 a new feature in sbt 0.13 and is responsible for improved recompilation